A guide to cookies in Next.js - LogRocket Blog

 const [isAuthorized, setAuthorization] = useState(false); const [launchCode, setLaunchCode] = useState('');

-With this done, go ahead and try out the code written so far.
+With this done, try out the code written so far.
 You can check if the cookie exists by opening up the dev tools and heading selecting the Application section, as shown below:

 I attempted to make the example more entertaining by generating a random code at every login.
 It will also set a cookie on the API route.
 You can experiment with your own original ideas and try out something cooler!
 Here’s what my example looks like:

-Note: Editor’s note: This article was reviewed for accuracy by Elijah Asaolu on 20 April 2024 and updated to include information about working with cookies in Next.js v14, as well as in the App Router vs. the Pages Router.
-Sections were also added regarding defining cookie behaviors and properties, setting multiple cookies, and working with cookies and Next.js route handlers, Server Components, middleware, Server Actions, and client-side vs. server-side cookies.
-The article was previously updated on 3 July 2023 to include information about common issues and fixes associated with the